spialelo/100-days-of-code/log.md

 #4.
 [Average Scores](https://jsfiddle.net/spialelo/bwk69f4f/) - Code Wars challenge

 ### Day 4: January 6, 2017
-**Today's Progress: Worked on Codewars challenges and did research on localStorage for my side project.
+**Today's Progress**: Worked on Codewars challenges and did research on localStorage for my side project.
 **Thoughts** It was recommended to me to look into using localStorage to save my user input, so I don't have to keep re-entering it when I navigate away from the page.
 Doing research on the Storage object and how to implement it when working with an array of objects.
 #**Link(s) to work**
 #1.
 [Get the Middle Character](https://jsfiddle.net/spialelo/7L0xppap/) - Code Wars challenge
 #2.
 [Sum of the random string](https://jsfiddle.net/spialelo/w6j68yt4/) - Code Wars challenge

 ### Day 5: January 7, 2017
-**Today's Progress: Worked on Codewars challenges and read about gulp.
+**Today's Progress**: Worked on Codewars challenges and read about gulp.
 Also working on creating my gulp file.
 **Thoughts** Reading multiple articles about gulp and what dependencies to require, then go about setting up the gulp.task.
 #**Link(s) to work**
 #1.
 [Calculate Average](https://jsfiddle.net/spialelo/o7nL4ede/) - Code Wars challenge

 ### Day 6: January 8, 2017
-**Today's Progress: Codewars challenges and reading up on gulp some more.
+**Today's Progress**: Codewars challenges and reading up on gulp some more.
 **Thoughts** Reading multiple articles about gulp and what dependencies to require.
 Making multiple gulpfiles, to ensure I understand it.
 #**Link(s) to work**
 #1.
 [Who likes it?](https://jsfiddle.net/spialelo/74z7jrsv/) - Code Wars challenge